-Join our volunteer team to help us run successful drop-in sessions and keep our organisation running.
+Join our fantastic volunteer team to help us support local people with sight loss through virtual and face to face groups and keep our organisation running.
 Meet new people, gain new skills and make a difference to local people with Visual Impairments.

 We have a flexible approach to volunteering and a variety of roles available to suit individuals who want to get involved.

 - Provide Peer Support to other people with Visual Impairments.

 - Share your IT knowledge with people with VIs.

 - Welcome people to our face to face services and groups.

 - Help with our admin to keep us running smoothly.